rhboot/shim/SBAT.md

  A product specific minimum generation number only applies to the instance of that component that is signed with that product name.
-Another products instance of the same component may be installed on the same system and would not be subject to the other products product specific minimum generation number.
+Another products instance of the same component may be installed on the same system and would not be subject to the other product specific minimum generation number.
 However both of those components will need to meet the global minimum generation number for that component.
 A very likely scenario would be that a product is